 We are party to various arrangements with academic and corporate partners and others.
 Our collaborators may also be our competitors, such as Amgen.
 The successful development of product candidates covered by these arrangements depends upon these outside parties fully performing their contractual responsibilities.
-If any of our collaborators breaches or terminates its agreement with us or otherwise fails to conduct its collaborative activities in a timely manner consistent with the applicable contractual terms, the development or commercialization of the product candidate or research program under such collaborative arrangement may be delayed.
+If any of our collaborators breaches or terminates its agreement with us or otherwise fails to conduct its collaborative activities in a timely and thorough manner, the development or commercialization of the product candidate or research program under such collaborative arrangement may be delayed.
 If that is the case, we may be required to undertake unforeseen additional responsibilities or to devote unforeseen additional funds or other resources to such development or commercialization, or such development or commercialization could be terminated.